pmall/abstracts-ppi/README.md

 The dataset was constructed over several years through the following steps:

 1. **Querying:** A broad search query was run monthly on pubmed to retrieve all publications that could potentially describe a PPI, yielding a few thousand abstracts each time.
-2. **Precuration:** Biologist curators manually reviewed each new batch of abstracts, a process that took a few days for every query result.
+2. **Precuration:** Biologist curators manually reviewed each new batch of abstracts, a process that took a few days every time.
 3. **Curation:** Curators analyzed the full text of selected publications, extracting all described PPIs and flagging any false positives that had passed the precuration step.

 This process resulted in a **highly imbalanced dataset**: